Learn · Real Estate · 4 min read

 - Matterport plans can be slightly more complex due to the 3D-to-2D projection.
 Auto-detection usually works, and the manual trace tool handles any irregular edges in seconds.

 For any plan where auto-detection does not capture the perimeter cleanly, the manual trace tool lets you click along the exterior walls to define the boundary yourself.
-It takes under a minute for most floor plans.
+It takes only a few minutes for most floor plans.

 Who uses this